 Dentists who pass this examination become eligible to apply for full registration to practise in the UK.

-All applicants need to demonstrate that they have an appropriate level of English language competence before they can sit the ORE and are required to demonstrate their linguistic competence by sitting the International English Language Testing System (IELTS).
+All applicants need to demonstrate that they have an appropriate level of English language competence before they can sit for the ORE and are required to demonstrate their linguistic competence by sitting for the International English Language Testing System (IELTS).